Tips for working from home.

 Upgrade your gear.

 Resist working on the couch or in bed.
 Use a firm chair, sturdy table and appropriately sized monitor to protect your arms, neck and shoulders.
 Choose a good headset to make the most of conference calls and cancel unwanted noise — and make sure that you keep it in the same place when not in use so you know right where it is the next time you need it.
 Finally, find out whether your Internet connection can handle the added WFH load.
 Check your Internet speed to make sure you’re set up for success.

 These days, a fantastic array of collaboration tools makes it really easy to stay productive and connected from home.
 Your team can create and review documents and designs and keep things moving with Adobe Acrobat and Adobe XD.
 You can hold virtual team meetings with BlueJeans or Zoom and bigger corporate ones with Adobe Connect.
 Send instant messages to colleagues and teams through Slack.
 Learn more about how Adobe tools can help you stay connected.

 It can be challenging to produce great creative work when you and your team are working remotely.
 We’ve gathered some of our best tips and tricks to help you to keep your work on track.
 Whether you’re a paid Creative Cloud subscriber or not, you can access a collection of desktop and mobile apps for creating, sharing and reviewing.

 Establish a rhythm.

 Working at home and schooling at home — at the same time, in the same place — is challenging, to say the least.
-Just like you need to set a firm schedule for your work day, your children will do best in a “home classroom” that’s organized around a regular rhythm.
-When designing an environment that meets your family’s unique needs, be sure there’s time to learn, play, create, and explore — and don’t forget meals and snacks, too.
+Just like you need to set a firm schedule for your work day, your children will do best in a “home classroom” that’s organised around a regular rhythm.
+When designing an environment that meets your family’s unique needs, be sure there’s time to learn, play, create and explore — and don’t forget meals and snacks, too.
 Learn more about tools from Adobe that can help.

 Find activities and projects.